patojoke/gettt/Match-backups.md

 Get5 contains its own backup system on top of the backup system Valve has built into CS:GO.
 Every round start and match end get5 writes out a backup file that contains all the info needed to restart the match where it left of.
 These files will generally be named something like ``get5_backup_match1_map0_round3.txt``.

 This file will contain:
-- path of the original match config (**This must still be present on the server for the backup restore to work!**)
+- the original match config data
 - series scores per team
 - current sides for each team
 - the built-in backup data CS:GO Valve created to restore money/weapons/current map score/etc.